A girl walking through flowering meadows over Hornbjarg cliffs, Hornstrandir peninsula, Westfjords, Iceland

 Depending on your point of view, Mettelhorn is either the easiest mountain in Zermatt’s Mattertal valley or the hardest.
 Climbers with ambitions on peaks such as the Matterhorn or Lyskamm will see Mettelhorn as a useful training climb to test their fitness and start the process of acclimatising their bodies to high altitudes.
 Hikers will view it as a challenging peak in its own right, perhaps the climax of a walking holiday in the area.
 However you approach this mountain, it’s a well-deserved classic and a must-do objective.’

-The Mercantour Traverse
+The Mercantour Traverse, France

-Start Saint-Étienne-de-Tinée, France
+Start: Saint-Étienne-de-Tinée, France

-Finish Menton, France
+Finish: Menton, France

-Distance 188km
+Distance: 188km

-Duration Eight to nine days
+Duration: Eight to nine days

 ‘When viewed from space, the Alps form a great arc spreading from Vienna to Monaco, and in the extreme southwestern corner reside the Maritime Alps – a compact range straddling the border between France and Italy.
 These mountains are lower and sunnier than their Swiss counterparts, and in most cases, a little friendlier to hikers.
 Although there are a few glaciers, they’re small, hidden against the north faces of major peaks, and don’t tend to get in your way.
 If you’re looking for a challenge, you’ll still be able to find one.